The OWASP Top 10, shifting security left in the development lifecycle, and how to handle secrets and dependencies.

 ⚠ Warning

-Thousands of AWS keys, database passwords, and API secrets are accidentally committed to public GitHub repositories every day.
-Once a secret is in version control history, it must be considered permanently compromised — even if you delete it, it remains in git history.
+Developers commit thousands of AWS keys, database passwords and API secrets to public GitHub repositories every day.
+Once a secret reaches version control history, treat it as compromised.
+Deleting it does not remove it from git history.
 Use environment variables or a secrets manager (HashiCorp Vault, AWS Secrets Manager) instead.

 Dependency Security (SCA)